Songs About Motorcycles and the Stories Behind Them

 Bat out of Hell – Meat Loaf

-Now, I have to say I ain’t the biggest Meat Loaf fan, so all the research on this one was a complete surprise to me.
+Now, I have to say we aren't the biggest Meat Loaf fan, so all the research on this one was a complete surprise to us.
 When songwriter Jim Steinmann wrote Bat out of Hell, he had the story of Peter Pan set as his inspiration.
 As well as this, he wanted a ‘rock and roll’ influence, which is where the bikes come in.

 During the song, you’ll hear a bike… or what you might think is a bike.
 This is actually a guitar piece produced by Todd Rungdren, it later puzzled many fans over the world.